 So the following days from that Tuesday we had our ups and downs.
-And eventually, as they always do, things got to a breaking point where it had to be talked about.
+Eventually, as they always do, things got to a breaking point where it had to be talked about.
 So we argued.
 As she put it, I just wasn’t there all week.
 I was distant, I didn’t care, and at times, I just didn’t want to be there.
 Eventually, after a few words were said that I didn’t like, I can’t remember what, things got too much and I had a breakdown.
 I’m not afraid to admit that I cried to the point of being breathless.
-It was five days in the making, and when it finally arrived, it hit me with an unbearable amount of force.
+It was something that build inside me for five days, and when it finally arrived, it hit me with an unbearable amount of force.

-Can I say that I won’t lapse back into that state where I don’t love her?
+Can I say that I won’t lapse back into that state where I don’t love her again?
 No, I can’t.
 I know there’s a good chance that I will.
 I’m probably going to struggle with this for a long time.
-But I’m trying.
 The more Isabelle grows, the more my love grows too.
 It might be taking a heck of a lot longer than it does for most, and it may never get to a point where I want it to be, but it’s growing, and that’s all I can ask for.